High-frequency intraday trading for battery storages: An Efficient Rolling Intrinsic Policy for Continuous Markets

 The above linear problem is the simplest form of the intrinsic, which assumes a perfectly efficient storage, liquid markets, and no cost for operating the storage.
 Furthermore, the problem is myopic in the sense that the decision maker uses all the flexibility of the storage instantly without anticipating future changes in prices, which would make it more advantageous to wait before trading immediately.
 The myopic nature of the intrinsic policy makes it suboptimal and motivates its name originating from the \emph{intrinsic value} of a financial option contract, i.e., the value an option has when it is immediately exercised, not taking into account the value of waiting (the extrinsic value).
 Problem \eqref{eq:simple_intrinsic} is the version of the intrinsic problem prevailing in the literature.

 Next we will extend \eqref{eq:simple_intrinsic} to a policy for a BESS trading on continuous intraday power markets, explicitly taking into account order book information, trading costs, and a simple linear model for efficiency and degradation losses of batteries.
-In order to do so, we introduce a set of future contracts $\Tc_{t^*}$ at time $t^*$, for delivery of electricity in non-overlapping time periods in the future.
+In order to do so, we reuse equation \ref{eq:simple_intrinsic}'s notation and introduce a set of futures contracts $\Tc_{t^*}$ at time $t^*$, for delivery of electricity in non-overlapping time periods in the future.
 The time when the earliest contract goes into delivery is denoted by $t_0$.
-Note that the formulation could easily be extended to future contracts that overlap, such as quarter-hourly and hourly contracts.
+Note that the formulation could easily be extended to futures contracts that overlap, such as quarter-hourly and hourly contracts.
 For simplicity, in the following we only focus on the intrinsic at a singular time $t^*$, denoting $\Tc_{t^*}$ simply as $\Tc$.